Berlin-Tegel Airport Guide (TXL)

 There are car parks located beneath and around the main terminal complex; the covered P1 and P2 plus short-term PK are close to the terminal buildings; while P5, which is a little distance from the terminals, offers long-term rates.

-Car hire companies: Avis, Budget, Dollar, Europcar, Hertz, National, Sixt and Thrifty are represented at the airport.
+Car hire companies: Avis, Enterprise, Europcar, Hertz and Sixt are represented at the airport.
 Car hire facilities are situated in front of Terminal D.